jzipfler/carbon/rfcs/text/responsiveGrid.md

-To avoid introducing a breaking change, and to leave whether or not to use the component in the hands of a developer, a new `Grid` Component will be developed that can be used at the same level as the `<AppWrapper />` as a grid wrapper for components. the `<GridLayout />` will supply props to define breakpoints and number of columns and will be styled using CSS Grid Layout.
+To avoid introducing a breaking change, and to give developers the freedom to choose whether or not to use the component, a new `Grid` Component will be developed, that can be used at the same level as the `<AppWrapper />`, as a grid wrapper for components. the `<GridLayout />` will supply props to define breakpoints and number of columns and will be styled using CSS Grid Layout.

 Code example